Connecting multi-lepton anomalies at the LHC and in Astrophysics with MeerKAT/SKA: Astrophysical modelling

 Primary photon fluxes within radius $r$ of a halo centre, at frequency $\nu$ are found via:

-where $Q_{\gamma}$ is the photon source function of similar form to Eq.~(\ref{eq:source}), and where $d_L$ is the luminosity distance to the halo centre.
-The integral in Eq.~(\ref{eq:gamma}) will taken over some chosen region of interest in each studied target.
+where $Q_{\gamma}$ is the photon source function and where $d_L$ is the luminosity distance to the halo centre.
+The integral in Eq.~(\ref{eq:gamma}) will be taken over some chosen region of interest in each studied target.